Bryce Canyon Canyon National Park

 of land and a good share of it is covered with eroded shale that forms the mystical limestone hoodoos.
 These geological curiosities

 of claron limestone, sandstone and mudstone have an ancient history.
 The geology of Bryce Canyon began around the same time as the disappearance of the dinosaurs.
 Slowly over vast periods of time the landscape changed until it finally resulted in what you see in Bryce today.
 Although the parks name implies that it is a canyon, it is not.
-The hoodoos and amphitheaters are the edge of the Paunsaugunt Plateau.
-The edge has been embattled and sculpted by the Paria River's tributaries as well as wind and ice.
+The hoodoos and amphitheaters are the edge of the Paunsaugunt Plateau, an area embattled and sculpted by the Paria River's tributaries as well as wind and ice.

 Bryce Canyon Facts